Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Zipp lists tire models and sizes that tire companies have told them are compatible with Zipp’s hookless rims.
 Zipp doesn’t do any testing to confirm compatibility.
 Companies that have not communicated the compatibility of their tires are listed with a message to “check with the brand for specifics.”

 The ETRTO and ISO standard for tubeless tires on hookless or “straight side” rims states the maximum pressure at which tires can be safely inflated is 5 bars (72.5 psi).
-You shouldn’t inflate it higher for safety reasons; even a 250lb/115kg rider shouldn’t need to for performance reasons.
+You shouldn’t inflate it higher for safety; even a 250lb/115kg rider shouldn’t need to for performance reasons.

 What Matters Less